jisc-services/Public-Documentation/PublicationsRouter/api/v2/API.md

 If you are providing metadata, you should include as much institution and author identifying metadata as possible to give us the best chance of routing the content to a suitable repository; and as much bibliographic data as possible to provide institutions with a rich set of information.

 For effective routing, this includes:
-* Author identifiers (e.g. ORCID or email address)
+* Author identifiers (e.g. ORCID or email address or other)
 * Grant numbers
 * Institution identifiers (e.g. post-codes, domain names)
 * Institution name(s)